danbev/learning-iot/README.md

 ```
 Does this mean that if we don't configure our pin in GPIOx-OTYPER and don't
 configure it in GPIOx-PUPDR that it will floating?

+### Current sink
+Means that current is flowing into the pin.
+Opposite or current source.
+Think
+kitchen sink.

+### Current source
+Means that current if flowing out of the pin.
+Opposite of current sink.
+Think
+kitchen tap.

 ### GPIO speed